farouqfahm/MLSA-HACKATHON-QR-CODE-CREATOR-TOOL-FOR-TEACHERS-/README.md

 STEP 2: Click on the central yellow button

-STEP 3: "Paste the link in the provided text-box
+STEP 3: Paste the link into the provided text-box

 STEP 4: Hit Enter Key on your keyboard or click the yellow button at the right of the text-box